Mk777Git/property-value-slider/README.md

 ### destPropUnit (string)
 The unit of the property value.
 It is added to the destPropName.
 If the unit is 'contentLength', the slider adds random word.
 In this case the slider value is the count of chars.

-### showNr
+### hideNr
-If exists two numbers are insert right to the slider.
+Without this Parameter two numbers are insert right to the slider.
 The first shows the current value.
 The second the max value.
 A click on this numbers open an Dialog zu change the value.
+If "hideNr" is set, then the numbers are not apear and you can't change the min/max values on the fly.
+This parameter is new in 1.0.5.
+Before the parameter "showNr" exists.

 ### min (integer)
 The min value the slider returns